Vratislavberry/Tic_tac_toe_CLI/README.md

 - A simple game of tic tac toe in a CLI
-- Game is controlled by typing coordinates.
+- Game is controlled by typing in coordinates.
 <img src="example.png" width="60%">